Cultivation of Cannabis Solicitors

 To convict an individual, there are various cultivation of cannabis points to prove.
 For example, the prosecution will need to evidence that the person was directly involved in cannabis cultivation.
 Evidence usually includes growing equipment and cannabis plants, or other materials that may suggest cultivation.

 The prosecution will need to demonstrate knowledge, as in, the defendant was aware that the cultivation activities were taking place, as well as that the defendant had the intention of cultivating cannabis.
-These factors can be proved by factors such as, communications from the defendant, cultivation scale, or the defendants presence at the site of cultivation.
+These factors can be proved by evidence such as, communications from the defendant, cultivation scale, or the defendants presence at the site of cultivation.
 Depending on the case, the prosecution may also provide evidence that the individual managed the operation.

 Are there any defences available for the charge of production of a controlled drug?